netglade/auto_mappr/packages/auto_mappr/README.md

 ---

-Mapping between different objects with ease.
+A mapper that maps between different objects with ease.
 Heavily inspired by [C# AutoMapper][auto_mapper_net_link].

 Thanks to code generation, you can generate AutoMappr classes,